A Blue Eyed Mama's Blog

 Playtime is Learning Time

-Easy Dough Recipe
+Easy Salt Dough

 To make the dough you will need…

-• 2 cups of all purpose flour
+- 2 cups of all-purpose flour

-• 1 cup of salt
+- 1 cup of salt

-• 1 cup of water and
+- 1 cup of water and

-• food coloring in blue, green, red and yellow
+- food coloring in blue, green, red, and yellow

-Mix the flour, salt and water until you get a dough consistency and then separate into 4 separate pieces.
-Once that is done, put a piece of dough back into the mixer and mix each piece with one of the above colors, putting enough food coloring in until you get a color that you like… giving you blue, green, red and yellow dough.
+Mix the flour, salt, and water until you get a dough consistency, and then separate into 4 separate pieces.
+Once that is done, put a piece of dough back into the mixer and mix each piece with one of the above colors, putting enough food coloring in until you get a color that you like… giving you blue, green, red, and yellow dough.

 Assemble the Earth

-Earth's layersAfter each piece is mixed you can begin assembling.
-I didn’t do very well with the pictures (as there are none of the assembly, lol) but basically roll a small red ball to make up the core.
+After each piece is mixed you can begin assembling.
+I didn’t do very well with the pictures (as there is none of the assembly, lol) but basically roll a small red ball to make up the core.

-Next, carefully apply the yellow layer to act as the mantle but don’t apply all the way around, leave some of the red showing, like in the picture here.
+Next, carefully apply the yellow layer to act as the mantle but don’t apply it all the way around, leave some of the red showing, like in the picture here.

 For the crust, apply various pieces of blue and green to make the land and ocean.
 Once finished allow it to dry by placing the layered side down (land and ocean side up) on a piece of wax or parchment paper.
 Drying might take several days and though this could be baked at 200 degrees for a few hours, the chances of it cracking are a lot higher when baked.